-To receive a diploma in the state of Indiana, students must demonstrate mastery of the academic standards assessed by the Graduation Qualifying Exam (GQE).
+For the class of 2022 and earlier, to receive a diploma in the state of Indiana, students must demonstrate mastery of the academic standards assessed by the Graduation Qualifying Exam (GQE).
 For students in the class of 2019, the GQE requires students to take and pass the Grade 10 ISTEP+ in English/Language Arts and Mathematics.
 Indiana students are also required to participate in the ISTEP Science assessment, but the Science assessment is not part of the graduation exam requirement.